temporalio/cli/docs/cmd-options/exclude-file.md

 	- cli
 ---

+Alias: **-w**
 Input file that specifies Workflow Executions to exclude from resetting.